-The beach at Deganwy is mostly sand backed by shingle and a short promenade, and borders the estuary of the Conwy.
+The beach at Deganwy is mostly sand and shingle and borders the estuary of the Conwy.
+A short promenade backs the beach and a cycle path continues northwards to Llandudno's West beach.
 There can be strong currents at certain stages of the tide, so swimming is definitely not advisable.
 Extensive sandbanks are revealed at low tide, which can trap the unwary on an incoming tide.
-Signs warn against venturing out onto these banks, and a rescue raft is moored on the largest bank in case of strandings.
+Signs warn against venturing out onto these banks, and a rescue raft is moored on the largest in case of strandings.

+The name 'Deganwy' comes from 'Din-Gonwy' meaning the 'fort on the Conwy'.
 The photo was taken 1½ hours before low tide.